Merged keys

 - typescript

 It's an array with all values present in all parent _data contexts.
-The result includes only unique values: if the same value is repeated in different _data contexts, it's included only once in the result.
+The result includes only unique values: if the same value is repeated in different _data contexts, it's only included once in the result.

 stringArray mode